-When making homemade dish soap, which is incredibly easy, you get to be in control of what goes into it.
-Which is fun!
+When making homemade dish soap, which is incredibly easy, you get to be in control of what goes into it—and it’s fun!
 No toxic chemicals or artificial colors.

 Super washing soda

 We are the biggest fans of lavender at our house, so that’s the scent I chose.
-You could certainly use another variety of castile soap and different essential oils – citrus, herb (peppermint), floral, tea tree, etc.
+You could certainly use another variety of Castile soap and different essential oils: citrus, herb (peppermint), floral, tea tree, orange, lemon, or another refreshing scent.

 Grease-Fighting Lavender Dish Soap